wso2/docs-is/en/docs/develop/extend/oauth2/write-a-custom-oauth-2.0-grant-type.md

         The `ResponseHeader` code chunk sets a custom response header in case an invalid mobile number is sent.

-    Build the project and copy the modified jar to `<IS_HOME>/repository/component/lib` directory.
+    Build the project and copy the modified jar to the `<IS_HOME>/repository/component/lib` directory.

     **Try it out**